iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Appearances of Contraction Operators in Optimizations Method.md

 ---
 ### **Gradient Descent on Smooth and Strongly Convex Functions**

-Next, we prove that if a function is strongly convex and it's also smooth, then there exists
+Next, we prove that if a function is strongly convex and has Lipschitz gradient, then it has a gradient operator, then a gradient descent on such a function would be a contraction.
+By Lipschitz smoothness of the gradient, we trade off the need for proximal operator, and we still get linear convergence for the method.

+---
 #### **Thm | Contraction Formed by Gradient Descent Operators on Lipschitz Smooth Strong Convex Functions**
 > The gradient descent operator for a strong convex and smooth function is a contraction operator.
 More specifically let $f$ be Lipscthiz smooth with parameter $L$, and strongly convex with $\beta$.
 Let the gradient operator to be $T = I - \eta \nabla f$, then for all $\eta \in (0, 2/L)$, the operator $T$ is a contraction with ratio $\min(|1 - \eta L|, |1 - \eta \beta|)$.